 - Cracklin’ Chicken.
 With just 4 ingredients (1 is optional) you simply can’t go wrong.
 I make this all the time.
 All.
 The.
 Time.
 And when I do I just want to sit and eat every last bit.

 - Magic Mushroom Powder.
 Okay, so this isn’t a dish but it’s a seasoning blend that you can use in all sorts of ways!
-It’s not that kind of magic mushroom….
+No, it’s not that kind of magic mushroom….

 - Big-O Bacon Burgers.
 I’ve used this recipe to make burgers and also just chucked the mix into a loaf pan to make meatloaf.
 It’s so damn delicious and uses ingredients that I often have on hand.